There are times when you are going to have to cut the head of a nail, screw, or other fasteners that are stuck in the material.

 On the positive side, since the hacksaw is designed to cut through metal, most jobs of this nature should go quickly.

 But what if you do not have a hacksaw handy?
-You can use a woodworking hand saw as well to do the same thing.
+You can also use a woodworking hand saw to do the same thing.

 Then use that backside to cut through the screw or nail.
 It works, although it will not be as smooth compared to a hacksaw.